 Consumers with overwhelming auto debt need to find their own way by refinancing, selling their cars or finding a way to pay up.
 Not easy options for anyone who is upside down in their loan.
 Plus, whatever deferred auto payment arrangement they were offered during the pandemic has disappeared or will soon go away.

 And it’s here where a CX gap has developed, causing a jarring, potentially brand-damaging experience for consumers.
-Some collectors regard empathy in debt collection process as overrated and believe only a harsh, cold-hearted approach works.
+Some collectors regard empathy in automotive debt collection process as overrated and believe only a harsh, cold-hearted approach works.

 How consumers with auto debt delinquency are treated at this emotionally charged time can be the difference between losing a customer for life and giving them a reason to come back.